 "I believe in the horse, the automobile is just a temporary phenomenon", said Germany's last Kaiser Wilhelm II when cars first arrived on the scene.
 Nevertheless not only did he become a car fanatic, over 125 years after Carl Benz registered his invention of a "motor carriage" in Mannheim on January 29, 1886 this 'temporary phenomenon' shows no sign of going away.

 His three wheeled invention, Patent Number 37435 and described as a "Tricycle - vehicle powered by a gas engine", was started by a crank and its internal combustion engine produced 2.5 horsepower with a top speed of 18 km/h, 11.2 mph.

 The 'horseless carriage' was offered for sale to the public from July, 1886.

-The creation of mechanical engineer, and later founder of the company which became Mercedes Benz, Carl Benz, this is considered the world's first modern automobile.
+It was the creation of mechanical engineer, later founder of the company which became Mercedes Benz, Carl Benz, and is considered to be the world's first modern automobile.
 Despite predecessors created by various inventors across Europe, some dated back as far as the 17th century which were steam-driven or electrically-powered.
-While Stuttgart Gunmaker Gottlieb Daimler independently created a four wheel vehicle, resembling a horse drawn cab, not long after Benz had patented his own invention.
+While not long after Benz had patented his own invention, Stuttgart gun maker Gottlieb Daimler independently created a four wheel vehicle that resembled a horse drawn cab.

-German law at the time would not only have made this impossible had they already been married, and she would also not have been allowed to patent the automobile.
+German law of the time would not only have made this impossible had they already been married, she would also not have been allowed to patent the automobile.

 Bertha Ringer was born May 3, 1849 in Pforzheim, Germany, and she fell in love with the heavily in debt but visionary engineer.
 Believing in his ideas and giving him unwavering support through some hard years, as he struggled to bring his idea of a vehicle powered by an internal combustion engine to life.